Garrakx/Custom-Regions/README.md

 #### [0.9.XX] - October 2021

 #### Changes
-* New field in `packInfo.json`, **`useRegionName`**.
-Used to read from the Properties Subregion field in the continue save menu instead of the pack name.
+* Revamped CRS config menu:
+	* Packs can now be uninstalled / deactivated in-game.
+    * Significally improved loading times.
+CRS will cache online thumbnails for 5 minutes, instead of downloading them each time.
+    * CRS will track pack downloads and display them on the browser.
+The count is updated daily.
+	* Mod expansions will show a big thumbnail (contact @garrakx if you are making a mod expansion).
+    * Thumbnails should be much crisper and load faster.
+	* RainDB browser order is randomized each day.
+	* An indicator of the current job is added on the top left of the screen.
+	* Improved the error messages.
+	* You can now skip restarting the game while you are downloading packs.
+	* Add a warning pop-up when you try to download a pack when another is downloading.
+    * When using debug mode FULL, a new button will appear in the CRS menu to wipe save progress.
+    * `"Update button"` should now be more noticeable.
+* CRS is will now to fix broken connections:
+	* If there is a connection that only goes one way (roomA is connected to roomB, but roomB is not connected to roomA), CRS will disconnect both rooms between each other and log and error.
+Click [here](#fixer) for more information.
 * Creature merging improved:
     * Offscreen dens should not get duplicated anymore.
     * You can remove lines by adding `_REMOVECRS` tag to the line.
+* Added conditional region links:
+	* Check the [here](#links) for more information.
 * Room properties improved:
 	* Room templates are now merged between region packs.
 	* Saving as template if file does not exist should not crash the game.
+* Gates won't open if the next region is not loaded, they will blink red.
 * `MPMusic.txt` is now supported.
-* LoadedSoundEffects/Ambient is now supported.
+* `LoadedSoundEffects/Ambient` is now supported.
 * Added support for custom songs in `mp3` format.
-* WorldLoader orig constructor will now be called, increasing compatibility.
-* "Update button" should now be more noticeable.
+* New field in `packInfo.json`, **`useRegionName`**.
+Used to read from the Properties Subregion field in the continue save menu instead of the pack name.
 * If you are using Partiality, it will log an error urging to upgrade.
 * A random load order value will be assigned (once) when left blank.
-* Revamped CRS config menu:
-	* Packs can now be uninstalled / installed in-game.
-	* Packs can now be activated / deactivated in-game.
-	* Add a warning pop-up when you try to download a pack when another is downloading.
-	* Mod expansions will show a big thumbnail (contact @garrakx if you are making a mod expansion).
-	* RainDB browser order is randomized each day.
-	* An indicator of the current job is added on the top left of the screen.
-	* Improved the error messages.
-	* You can now skip restarting the game while you are downloading packs.
-* CRS is will now to fix broken connections:
-	* If there is a connection that only goes one way (roomA is connected to roomB, but roomB is not connected to roomA), CRS will disconnect both rooms between each other and log and error.
-Click [here](#fixer) for more information.
-* Gates won't open if the next region is not loaded, they will blink red.
+* New `CustomConfig.json` changes:
     * You can make batflies glow in dark areas with a custom color, configured in the `CustomConfig.json` file.
     * You can select which items Scavengers will trade / spawn with from the `CustomConfig.json` file.
     * CustomConfig.json now will be merged.
-* Added conditional region links:
-	* Check the [here](#links) for more information.
-* CRS settings are now reloaded when restarting a game session through Dev-Tools.
+* CRS settings are now reloaded when restarting a game session through Dev-Tools (pressing `SHIFT+R`).
-* Significally improved loading times.
-CRS will cache online thumbnails for 5 minutes, instead of downloading them each time.
 * CRS will show an error on the pause screen when there is a crash while loading placed objects.
-* Thumbnails should be much crisper and load faster.
 * CRS will log which rooms are unbaked when loading a region.
-* When using debug mode FULL, a new button will appear in the CRS menu to wipe save progress.
-* CRS will track pack downloads and display them on the browser.
-The count is updated daily.

 #### Fixes
+* WorldLoader orig constructor will now be called, increasing compatibility.
 * Fixed a parse error when ommiting DISCONNECT in the world merging.
 * Pearl color will be displayed properly in the map view.
 * CRS should not complain about having a Patch/Patches folder.